Aloshi/EmulationStation/THEMES.md

 			- The "playcount" metadata (number of times the game has been played).
 		* `text name="md_description"` - POSITION | SIZE | FONT_PATH | FONT_SIZE | COLOR | Z_INDEX
 			- Text is the "desc" metadata.
 If no `pos`/`size` is specified, will move and resize to fit under the lowest label and reach to the bottom of the screen.
+		* `text name="md_name"` - ALL
+			- The "name" metadata (the game name).
+Unlike the others metadata fields, the name is positioned offscreen by default

 #### video
 * `helpsystem name="help"` - ALL